The Bible tells one story. Humanity growing up.

 Q: If everyone sins, is anyone saved?

 The last chapter was blunt: every human being chooses self over the mission.
 Repeatedly.
 Reliably.
-The tendency is real, the data is in, and no honest person can exempt themselves.
+The tendency is real, the data is in.

 So where does that leave us?
-If the test is real and everyone fails — is the test unfair?
+If the test is real and everyone fails, is salvation a disingenuous promise?

 Strip away everything you’ve heard about salvation in church — the altar calls, the sinner’s prayer, the “accept Jesus into your heart” formula — and ask the simplest possible question: saved from what?